What if you invested in 20+ Year Treasury (TLT) in 2002?

 Pick any month and year to see what 20+ Year Treasury (TLT) would be worth.

-Compare 20+ Year Treasury (TLT) to any stock
+Compare 20+ Year Treasury (TLT) to another stock

 What if 20+ Year Treasury (TLT) keeps this up?